ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 # Our cloud-native architecture
 In this blog series we will cover these questions and guide you in applying the security layer to your cloud-native blueprint.
 With this blueprint, we are going to use the [Spring ecosystem](https://spring.io/){:target="_blank"} throughout the series.
-All of these are crucial for building a cloud-native microservices architecture, but it should be technology-agnostic.
+Solving the following problems is crucial for building a cloud-native microservices architecture, but it should be technology-agnostic:

 * User Authentication & Authorization Server: [Spring Cloud Security OAuth2](https://spring.io/guides/tutorials/spring-boot-oauth2/){:target="_blank"}
 * Load Balancer & Routing: [Spring Cloud Zuul](https://spring.io/guides/gs/routing-and-filtering/){:target="_blank"}
 * Communication client: [Spring Cloud Feign](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign){:target="_blank"}